josh-wj/comptia-notes/Sec+.md

 >- A subset of MFA in which two factors are required to authenticate

 > Factor categories
->- Something you know
+>- Something you know, password, pin, etc
->- Something you have
+>- Something you have, smart card, OTP token
->- Something you are
+>- Something you are, Biometrics

 > **Biometrics** (distinctive body measurements) and **security keys** (hardware devices) may be part of MFA